pvsone/styra-das-git/README.md

   "https://${STYRA_ORGANIZATION_ID}/v1/datasources/systems/${STYRA_SYSTEM_ID}/mygitdatasource" \
   -d @datasource.json
 ```
+* The datasource will be named `mygitdatasource`.
+You can provide any name value you prefer.

 Check the Status of the Data Source via the API.
 Look for a `status.code` value of `finished`.
 ```